-The Imperial College London in UK invites applications for PhD scholarships in chemical engineering for 2018 academic year.
+The Imperial College London in the UK invites applications for PhD scholarships in chemical Engineering for the 2022/2023 academic year.
 The Department of Chemical Engineering has up to 10 fully-funded scholarships available for outstanding PhD applicants each year.

 Worth of Award

-- The scholarships cover both tuition fees and an annual tax-free contribution to maintenance costs of £16,553.
+- The scholarships cover both tuition fees and annual tax-free contribution to maintenance costs of £21,400.

 How to Apply

 In order to be considered for the Chemical PhD Scholarships, you will need to submit an application for admission through the online admissions system.
 The Programme is Chemical Engineering Research – Full Time.
 Your application form must include: